department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-plan.md

 - NONE have ever applied for VA benefits under the PACT Act
 - At least 5 whose service years include *1989 or earlier*
 - At least 3 whose service years include *1990 or later*
-- At last 3 whose service years include both *before AND after* 1990
+- At least 3 whose service years include both *before AND after* 1990
 - At least 3 people who use a screen reader
 - At least 4 people with a cognitive disability (e.g., TBI)
 - At least 4 people who are age 55 or older